LenaDias/imgd4000-2025/pathfinding_assignment.md

 1. Implement the [A* algorithm](https://www.redblobgames.com/pathfinding/a-star/introduction.html),
 the most commonly found pathfinding algorithm in gaming and the basis.
 The tutorial above will walk you through the algorithm in detail, but feel free to ask questions in the Discord server.
-We will cover some setup code for this assignment in class; you might want to wait until then to begin this.

 ## Requirements
 1. Implement A* in C++, by subclassing the AIController class.